Space exploration: Farthest from Earth

-GN-z11 is the most distant known object from Earth, reported as 13.4 billion light-years away.

 Targets of exploration

-Starting in the mid-20th century probes and then human mission were sent into Earth orbit, and then on to the Moon.
-Also, probes were sent throughout the known Solar system, and into Solar orbit.
+Starting in the mid-20th century probes and then human missions were sent into Earth orbit, and then on to the Moon.
+Also, probes were sent throughout the known Solar System, and into Solar orbit.
 Uncrewed spacecraft have been sent into orbit around Saturn, Jupiter, Mars, Venus, and Mercury by the 21st century, and the most distance active spacecraft, Voyager 1 and 2 traveled beyond 100 times the Earth-Sun distance.
 The instruments were enough though that it is thought they have left the Sun's heliosphere, a sort of bubble of particles made in the Galaxy by the Sun's solar wind.

 The Sun

 The Sun is a major focus of space exploration.
 Being above the atmosphere in particular and Earth's magnetic field gives access to the solar wind and infrared and ultraviolet radiations that cannot reach Earth's surface.
 The Sun generates most space weather, which can affect power generation and transmission systems on Earth and interfere with, and even damage, satellites and space probes.
 Numerous spacecraft dedicated to observing the Sun, beginning with the Apollo Telescope Mount, have been launched and still others have had solar observation as a secondary objective.
 Parker Solar Probe, launched in 2018, will approach the Sun to within 1/9th the orbit of Mercury.